 Sutro Sand Dunes

-We are ending this hike at this spot as it underscores how incredibly beautiful SF was back then even before it evolved into a metropolis.
-It was just sand dunes, ocean, rocks, bluffs, hills, and Mr. Sutro; and this Lands End tour encapsulates it all.
-That is why I am ranking this as the ultimate San Francisco Urban Hike!
+We are ending this hike at this spot because it underscores how incredibly beautiful SF was back then, even before it evolved into a metropolis.

 From the Sutro Sand Dunes, retrace your steps back to where you parked your car near Balboa and La Playa Streets.

-CONGRATULATIONS!
-You had just walked 5 miles of some of the most picturesque trails in San Francisco and the entire planet.
-Do you agree that this San Francisco’s best urban hike?
+You have just walked 5 miles on some of the most picturesque trails in San Francisco and the entire planet.

 Please feel free to leave a comment below if you were able to complete this trek and share your thoughts about our itinerary.
 We would love to hear your feedback.